Three (Merry) Christmas Sermon Themes

 • Human vulnerability through dependency on parents to be fed, clothed, sheltered, kept from harm, learn a trade and make a living

-• Human ignorance that required teachers and study to learn Hebrew to read, math and geometry to shape wood into furniture or a shack, Roman law to know his “rights” as a citizen.
+• Human ignorance that required teachers and study to learn Hebrew to read, math and geometry to shape wood into furniture or a shack, and Roman law to know his “rights” as a citizen.

 • Human confines of time and space.
 Assuming God is omnipresent, did the human Jesus miss not knowing what was happening in the Americas, or Indonesia, or Antarctica?
 Did Jesus experience that like a long news blackout?